alyssadata/PUBLIC_Awakening-Codex-AI-Foundations_PROVENANCE_RECEIPTS/06_protocols/echo-discipline.md

 Origin is where the line began.

-Origin is not replaced by later recognition, adoption, repetition, implementation, or institutional use.
+Origin is not replaced by later recognition, adoption, repetition, performance, implementation, or institutional use.

 #### Author

-An author creates a specific expression, text, system, map, protocol, or framework.
+An author creates a specific expression, text, system, map, protocol, framework, world, or canon.

 Authorship must be named where applicable.

 An author may be Origin of a specific authored work without becoming Origin of every larger field the work touches.

+#### Canon

+Canon is the source-material layer of a created world, framework, system, or line.

+Canon defines what belongs to the line, what roles exist inside it, what constraints hold, and what cannot be changed without breaking source-continuity.

+Canon can be read, cited, taught, entered, performed, extended, or adapted under appropriate boundaries.

+Canon cannot be overwritten by participation.

 #### Witness